-NEW HOUSING DEVELOPMENT IN LEINTHALL STARKES
+SETTLEMENT BOUNDARY AND NEW HOUSING DEVELOPMENT IN LEINTHALL STARKES

-In order to retain the rural character of the settlement of Leinthall Starkes, proposals for new housing will be considered within the settlement boundary (Map 4), and subject to the following criteria:
+This policy establishes a new settlement boundary for Leinthall Starkes.
+In order to retain the rural character of the settlement of Leinthall Starkes, proposals for new housing will be supported within the settlement boundary (Map 4), subject to the following criteria:

 - a.
 Located on an infill site within the settlement boundary; - b.
-Small scale development comprising three or four single detached dwellings on separate plots in the context of the existing settlement; - c.
-Maintains an appropriate density in context with the immediate surrounding area; - d.
-Ensures appropriate and safe access can be achieved; - e.
-Provides appropriate residential amenity for future occupiers (not located adjacent to noise or nuisance generating agricultural, industrial or commercial activities); - f.
-Is of a high standard of design in accordance with Policies WG1 and WG9 (where relevant) and makes a positive contribution to the surrounding environment and landscape; - g.
-Demonstrates a contribution to the delivery of an appropriate mix of dwelling types and sizes, where possible, to meet local housing needs; and - h.
+Maintains an appropriate density in context with the immediate surrounding area; - c.
+Ensures appropriate and safe access can be achieved including provision for pedestrians and cyclists; - d.
+Provides appropriate residential amenity for future occupiers (not located adjacent to noise or nuisance generating agricultural, industrial or commercial activities); - e.
+Is of a high standard of design in accordance with Policies WG1 and WG9 (where relevant) and makes a positive contribution to the surrounding environment and landscape; - f.
+Demonstrates a contribution to the delivery of an appropriate mix of dwelling types and sizes, where possible, to meet local housing needs; and - g.
 Ensures sufficient parking is provided on site in accordance with Herefordshire Council's Highway Design Guide.